Martincg16/ssMonitoring/README.md

 ### Solis
 1. Look for any new project via solarDataFetch/solisApi.list_plants_api()
 2. Add the plan manually to the database proyecto.
-Can be using pgAdmin or the Shell
+Can be using pgAdmin or the Shell or DjangoAdmin
 3. In the shell run